appany/AppAny.HotChocolate.FluentValidation/docs/examples/root-validator-segregation.md

 }
 ```

-But it is tightly couple two validators.
+But it is tightly coupling two validators.
 What if you have another way to validate address?
 Or to validate address with first name?

 ```cs
 public class CustomUserAddressValidator : AbstractValidator<string>